- Campus Life

 One-on-one contact between an adult and a minor is prohibited.
 A group setting must be maintained at all times which means that one-on-one contact between adults and minors is not permitted during the duration of the program.

 Supervision.
-At least two authorized adults are required for all trips, outings, camps, clinics, activities, events, and other programs.
+At least two authorized adults are required for all trip, outings, camps, clinics, activities, events, and other programs.
 The responsible adults must have passed a criminal background check per UW-Parkside Administrative Policy 89 and have completed the Mandatory Reporting of Suspected Child Abuse and Neglect training per UW-Parkside Administrative Policy 86.

 In the case of adults supervising minors overnight, other than the minor’s own parent, guardian or family member, an Authorized Adult should not enter a minor’s room, bathroom facility, or similar area without another Authorized Adult in attendance, consistent with the policy of not having one-on-one contact with minors.